Lloyd Bloch: Powers and abilities

 Bloch possesses superhuman physical abilities derived from a lunar stone that is imbued with unknown energy.
 After losing the stone, he regains his powers via a mutagenic process created by Dr. Kenneth Sturdy and gains the additional ability to generate intense heat beams from his eyes.

 Bloch is a formidable hand-to-hand combatant, and received extensive unarmed combat training from the second Secret Empire.

 Other versions

-Counter-Earth

-During the Thunderbolts' sojourn on Counter-Earth, Sofen encountered Bloch's counterpart who went by the codename Phantom Eagle.
+During the Thunderbolts' journey on Counter-Earth, Sofen encountered Bloch's counterpart who went by the codename Phantom Eagle.
 The alternate Bloch became obsessed with Moonstone and began experiencing psychotic episodes and was exposed as a serial killer.
 Sofen proceeded to steal his equivalent stone too.